-The owner may terminate tenancy and evict by judicial action a family for criminal activity by a covered person if the owner determines they have engaged in the criminal activity, regardless of arrest or conviction and without satisfying the standard of proof used for a criminal conviction, except in certain incidents where the criminal activity directly relates to domestic violence, dating violence, sexual assault, or stalking and the tenant or an affiliated individual of the tenant is the victim or threatened victim of the domestic violence, dating violence, sexual assault, or stalking.
-(See Section 12-II.E.).
+The owner may terminate tenancy and evict by judicial action a family for criminal activity by a covered person if the owner determines they have engaged in the criminal activity, regardless of arrest or conviction and without satisfying the standard of proof used for a criminal conviction, except in certain incidents where the criminal activity directly relates to domestic violence, dating violence, sexual assault, or stalking VAWA violence/abuse and the participant tenant or an affiliated individual of the tenanparticipant is the victim or threatened victim of the domestic violence, dating violence, sexual assault, or stalkingviolence/abuse.
+(See Section 12-II.E2-IV.).